Short closed geodesics and the Willmore energy: Abstract

 \section{Abstract}

-We prove a lower bound on the length of closed geodesics for spherical surfaces with Willmore energy below $6\pi$.
-The energy threshold is optimal and there is no comparable result for surfaces of higher genus.
-We also discuss consequences for the injectivity radius.
+We prove a lower bound on the length of closed geodesics for spheres with Willmore energy below $6\pi$.
+The energy threshold is optimal and the inequality cannot be extended to surfaces of higher genus.
+Moreover, we discuss consequences for the injectivity radius.